 - Ability to effectively assists student learning by enabling different sets of skills, including oral and verbal communications, problem-solving, critical thinking, numeracy, teamwork, leadership, and planning

 Please read the entirety of this webpage before applying.
-TA Applications are open year round, and can be completed by clicking the following link: ECE TA Application 2023/2024 (https://ubc.ca1.qualtrics.com/jfe/form/SV_8bHGZrEsDquLZCS).
+TA Applications are open until April 30, 2023, and can be completed by clicking the following link: ECE TA Application 2023/2024 (https://ubc.ca1.qualtrics.com/jfe/form/SV_8bHGZrEsDquLZCS).
 Please note that one of the requirements is to submit a current CV outlining your educational and employment experience related to a TA position.
 Applications will be accepted after the deadline until all positions are filled but, other considerations being equal, candidates who applied by the deadline will be preferred.

 New TAs and returning TAs who have not participated in the Faculty of Applied Science (APSC) TA training program must complete the training, as it is designed to help ensure that TAs are successful in their roles.
 If you receive a TA position, information on this training will be provided to you (typically within the first few weeks of the term).

 TAs at UBC are represented by the Canadian Union Of Public Employees Local 2278 (CUPE2278) and a Collective Agreement between UBC and CUPE2278 is in effect.
 Under this agreement, previously appointed TA's must be given preference (for a certain number of teaching years) over new applicants.
 Once CUPE 2278 members (i.e., previously appointed TAs) have been considered for available positions, new applicants are considered for any remaining positions.
-All positions are offered on the basis of seniority and merit based on the criteria listed above.
+All positions are offered on the basis of union preference and merit based on the criteria listed above.
 Please note that applicants should apply before the April 30, 2023 deadline in order to be reviewed for eligibility as preferred candidates.

 Applicants should be aware that generally not all applicants will be offered TA positions.